William W. Gilchrist: Career

-In addition to Mendelssohn Club, Gilchrist also conducted the West Philadelphia Choral Society, the Germantown Choral Society, the Harmonia, the Harrisburg Choral Society and the Tuesday Club of Wilmington.
+In addition to Mendelssohn Club, Gilchrist also conducted the West Philadelphia Choral Society, the Germantown Choral Society, the Harmonia, the Harrisburg Choral Society and the Tuesday Club of Wilmington, Delaware.
 He was organist and choirmaster at St. Clement's, Christ Church in Germantown, and at the Swedenborgian Church of the New Jerusalem.
 He was a founding member of both Music Manuscript Society and the American Guild of Organists.
 He was the head of voice instruction at the Philadelphia Musical Academy, and from 1893 to 1899 he conducted the Symphony Society of Philadelphia.

 Gilchrist was one of the very few American composers of this period who did not study in Europe.
 His pupils included Anna Priscilla Risher.

 Personal life

-His son, William Wallace Gilchrist, Jr. (1879-1926), became a painter of some note.
+His son, William Wallace Gilchrist Jr. (1879–1926) was a noted painter who was active in Portland, Maine.
+His son, Edmund B. Gilchrist was a noted architect.
+Another son, Charles Gilchrist was a civil engineer and photographer for the National Geographic Society.